ThisIsBrainDamage/OSC-API/README.md

 Yay now you have a token, Now for all future requests put that token in the "Authorization" header, If you loose the token just make another request to the token endpoint

+**Users**:

+Users are creates and stored in a local sqlite database.
+The `User` class has 3 attributes: username, hashed_password and disabled

+User passwords are stored hashed and encrypted using the `pbkdf2_hmac` and sha256 algorithms which is hard to reverse.
+Basicaly it encrypts the password+salt and then encrypts it again and again and again - How many times?
+I can't tell you cause it would ruin the security but i can tell you that its more that 150,000 iterations.

+The password is never actualy stored.
+It is encrypted using a process that will always return the same result so when you enter a password it will encrypt that and check if that result is the same as the encrypted one that is stored in the db.

+Currently theres no way to create an account apart from using the function which only i can do.

 <p align="right">(<a href="#top">back to top</a>)</p>